lawrencedlin/msds610_dbkeys/README.md

 ## A Primer on Relational Databases
 Relational Database:

-When we talk about relational database the first question that arises is why do we need one?
-A database can store the data in an organized way and operations such as sort can be performed effeciently.
-There are five main advantages of using database which are listed as below:
+When we talk about relational databases the first question that arises is why do we need one?
+A database can store the data in an organized way and operations such as sort can be performed efficiently.
+There are five main advantages of using a database which is listed below:

 - Categorizing the data
 - Accuracy